microsoft/cordova-plugin-code-push/README.md

 If `codePush.notifyApplicationReady()` is called before the time period specified by `rollbackTimeout`, the install operation is considered a success.
 Otherwise, the install operation will be marked as failed, and the application is reverted to its previous version.

+### InstallOptions
+Interface defining several options for customizing install operation behavior.

+- __rollbackTimeout__: Optional time interval, in milliseconds, to wait for a [notifyApplicationReady()](#codepushnotifyapplicationready) call before marking the install as failed and reverting to the previous version.
+By default, the rollback functionality is disabled - the parameter defaults to 0. (number)
+- __installMode__: Used to specity the InstallMode used for the install operation.
+This is optional and defaults to InstallMode.ON_NEXT_RESTART.

   #### Example
 	```javascript
 	var onError = function (error) {